mithril-security/blindai/CONTRIBUTING.md

 #### How to open a pull request?
 In order to open a pull request:
-- Go to BlindAI Github repository.
+- Go to BlindAI GitHub repository.
 - Fork BlindAI project.
 - [Setup your local development environment.](#setting-your-local-development-environment)
 - Do you magic! and push your changes.